NereusWang/NereusWang.github.io/index.md

     Guangdong Xinhuangpu Joint Innovation Institute of Chinese Medicine <br/>
     Guangzhou &emsp; China &emsp; <br/>

-    + In this project, I propose a method of integrating attention mechanism, recurrent neural network and graph neural network to recognize and classify different medical data.
-On this basis, I build a multi-dimensional digital medical image processing framework.
+    + In this project, I propose a method to fuse attention mechanism, recurrent neural network, and graph neural network for feature recognition and classification of different medical data, based on which a multidimensional framework for digital medical image processing is constructed.
+A cutting-edge deep mutual information algorithm is used to construct a medical data image matcher to recognize retrieve and classify images of different medical diseases.

 ---